 Interesting fact for those who are thinking of using website advertising; The amount of people who viewed my CV website in the first 10 days was 245.

-1031 people viewed it within the first month - october 2012, - and I have had six potential interviews so far.
+1031 people viewed it within the first month - October 2012, - and I had six potential interviews within those six months.